nextgis/docs_ngcom/source/ngqgis_connect.rst

    Opening the newly created Web Map via context menu of the imported project

+If you select a resource group containing layers with **multiple styles**, all the styles will be added.
+The style used as current will be the one with the same name as the layer or the first in alphabetical order.
+No dialog will be displayed.

 .. _ngcom_ngqgis_connect_services:

-Creating WFS and WFS services
+Creating WFS, WFS and OGC API - Features services
 ---------------------------

-NextGIS Connect module allows you to quickly publish Vector layers to Web GIS using standard protocols :term:`WFS` and :term:` WMS`.
+NextGIS Connect module allows you to quickly publish Vector layers to Web GIS using standard protocols :term:`WFS`, :term:` WMS` and OGC API - Features.

 .. _create_wfs_service: